 The year aheadFor all of us, 2017 will be a trying time.
 I’m planning many offers and, in contrast to my wayward past, scheduling further ahead.
 I faced four or five hair-raising scrapes last year — fewer than in the site’s tumultuous early years, but still.
 Right now I’m booking Bundle offers two months ahead, and I’m aiming for four.

-I’ve asked site programmer Laura Dean to expand the Bundle codebase to support new, separate sites on different topics.
+I’ve asked my site programmer to expand the Bundle codebase to support new, separate sites on different topics.
 I hope to launch sites that sell bundles of ebooks about military history, art and photography instruction, anime/manga/Asian pop culture, and other subjects not currently served by specialized sites.
 A friend suggested a site about fishing lures — yeah, okay.

 I’m looking for site operators who can assemble and post offers as I do for the Bundle of Holding.
 The ideal operator is deeply familiar with the topic, with a curatorial sense, and is active on social media as a good citizen of the fan community.
 If you’re interested, get in touch: allenvarney (at) Gmail.